 Mexican carajillo - coffee cocktail

-- 2 oz espresso 60ml, a double shot (freshly made)
+- 2 fl oz espresso (2fl oz = a double shot, approx), freshly made

 - Ideally, chill a glass in the freezer for a few minutes before using.
 Place around 4 or 5 pieces of ice in a glass (so that it is around half full) and if you haven't chilled the glass before, let the ice sit a minute to help cool the glass down.